rrelyea/covid-therapeutics/README.md

 - saves latest version to CSV file in [https://github.com/rrelyea/covid-therapeutics/tree/main/data/therapeutics](/data/therapeutics)

 HealthData.gov has been updating the data feed 1-6 times per week

+# Replaced rrelyea/evusheld-locations-history
+- [github.com/rrelyea/evusheld-locations-history](https://github.com/rrelyea/evusheld-locations-history) has been phased out, replaced by data here.
+It will be archived soon, but has some interesting history.

 # Contact/Feedback
 - Open an issue or pull request in this repository